 The government bears most of the risk of error in a criminal trial: factual error because of the requirement of proof beyond a reasonable doubt and legal error because of the prohibition on government appeal of acquittals.
 Neither of these procedural mechanisms has a counterpart in civil procedure.

 Date of Authorship for this Version

 Stith, Kate, "The Risk of Legal Error in Criminal Cases: Some Consequences of the Asymmetry in the Right to Appeal" (1990).
 Faculty Scholarship Series.
-Paper 1269.
+1269.